The GP15-1; MoPac’s Little Brute

 In my home town…it was a common sight to see these little engines working the flat yard in West Frankfort, and on the various locals coming and going 7 days a week during the late 1970s.
 These engines were regularly mixed in with EMD GP38-2’s and sometimes GE B23-7’s in their assigned duties on the Joppa Sub.
 GE B23-7’s are still lacking in HO scale…but EMD is well represented by Athearn Genesis; Atlas; and ScaleTrains.

-In HO scale, Athearn Genesis GP15-1 and GP15AC’s are the quintessential models of this small, but ubiquitous road switcher.
+In HO scale, Athearn Genesis GP15-1 and GP15AC’s are definitive models of this small, but ubiquitous road switcher.
 Athearn Genesis models ARE road number and road name specific.
 They really captured the look of this locomotive; and the engine’s details are unmatched with any other offering in HO scale.
 I’ve included a photo exhibition of an Athearn Genesis MoPac GP15-1 under construction.
 There are two different versions shown..as the Athearn offerings can be built into ALL phases of the MP engines.
 I have 7 of these units on the Joppa Sub roster…trying to encompass several late 1970’s versions.
 This involves filling lifting lugs in the pilots and modifying the handrails as such to add the solid end railing with .015″ styrene dowel versus the safety chain on most units up to MP 1618.
 Units 1555 to 1614 ( I think ) had solid end railings.
 Additionally, Athearn apparently will not run undecorated GP15-1’s anymore; so these units are hard to come by as undecs.
 I had over 16 of them at one time; but I came to my senses and sold a bunch off.